icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for RDDS Inaccuracy Complaint Form was not found."
 }
 ```
-2. With the notice object above, validate that it contains a description array containing one string of “URL of the ICANN RDDS Inaccuracy Complaint Form: https://icann.org/wicf”.
+2. Test case [-46702](#id-testCase-46702){ #id-testCase-46702 }: With the notice object above, validate that it contains a description array containing one string of “URL of the ICANN RDDS Inaccuracy Complaint Form: https://icann.org/wicf”.
 This test should ignore extra whitespace and trailing punctuation.
 ```json
 {
   "code": -46702,